 Self-compassion is the ability to turn understanding, acceptance, and love inward.

 A lack of self-compassion can play a major role in mental health problems.
-For example, a person going through a divorce might beat himself up over his failures in his marriage and feel that he is undeserving of a second chance or of healing.
-Self-compassion, however, allows people to accept their failures, move past them and try again.
+For example, people going through divorce might beat themselves up over their failures in marriage and feel that undeserving of a second chance or of healing.
+Self-compassion, however, allows people to accept their failures, move past them, and try again.